Central institution

-Like the designation polytechnic, the term central institution is currently rarely used since most of these institutions entered the university sector in 1992 when the Further and Higher Education Act 1992 came into effect.
-Those universities are now referred to as post-1992 universities.
-The last central institution (the Scottish Agricultural College) entered the university sector formally in August 2008.
+Like polytechnic, the term central institution is now rarely used since most of these institutions entered the university sector in 1992 when the Further and Higher Education Act 1992 came into effect.
+Those are referred to as post-1992 universities.

-List of central institutions
+List

 The number of central institutions varied, but in 1988 the list included the following, several of which now have university status.